Agent Callbacks

 populates the Context.current_span

-for LLM Calls and Tool Executions in the example spans.
+You can see what attributes are available for LLM Calls and Tool Executions by examining the GenAI

 Implementing Callbacks